dartmouth-cs52/dartmouth-cs52.github.io/README.md

 module.exports = VideoDetail;
 ```

-This is a little different from what we've been doing.
+:snowflake: This is a little different from what we've been doing.
 The WebView component is a sort of hybrid component that's actually just rendering a webpage.
 The `source` prop holds a uri that's called as if in a browser and then displayed in our application.
 Notice how it looks just like watching youtube on a mobile device.
 Pretty cool that we can do this within our application alongside native components, huh?

 Here's what the app should be looking like now:
 ![finished app](./images/finished.png)

-Search something unique and take a screenshot.
+:camera: Search for some unique searchterm and take a screenshot.
 You'll upload this to your repo to turn in.

 ## And We Are Done!
 Look at you!
 You spend eight weeks in full-stack web dev, but little did you know it was actually smartphone programming in disguise!
 Here's what we accomplished today: